-While the flight is self-funded, and the reason behind it is my long term dream, a flight like this offers certain opportunities for publicity.
+While the flight is self-funded, and the main reason behind it is my long term dream, a flight like this offers opportunities for publicity.
 I am using these opportunities to raise awareness of, and raise money for, the charity African Promise.
-This charity is dedicated to the promotion of education in rural Kenya, working to rebuild primary schools, funding the salaries of teachers, providing school lunches for the children who attend, and other work that makes a real difference to the long term well-being of the area.

 Click here to donate to African Promise.